ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 earlier stages and querying them in later stages:

 - Connection Properties can be set on Preconnections
-- Message Properties can be set on Preconnections and Connections
+- Message Properties can be set on Preconnections, Connections and Messages
 - The effect of Selection Properties can be queried on Connections and Messages

 Note that configuring Connection Properties and Message Properties on